-NEW: FWC will discuss a proposal at the April 26 meeting in Fort Lauderdale to reduce the recreational daily bag limit from 15 to 10 fish per person and to create a recreational vessel limit of 50 per trip during March and April.
-The proposal also includes extending state regulations into federal waters.
+NEW: Effective July 1, 2018, the recreational daily bag limit will change from 15 to 8 fish per person, a recreational vessel limit of 50 per trip during March and April will be created and state regulations will be extended into federal waters.

 View the April Commission meeting presentation on this topic.